K-G-Witt/project4-team1/README.md

 ## Overview of the Analysis:
 Geneticists have identified locations in the human genome that can assess an individual's ancestry, called ancestry-informative single nucleotide polymorphisms (AISNPs).
 These locations, denoted by rsid numbers, display ancestry-specific variation.
-The overall purposes of this analysis is to ...
+The overall purposes of this analyses are to:
+* A
+* B
+* C

 ## Results: